Meridian Transportation Q&A

 - Drive Less - What's within walking or bicycling distance of your home or office?
 Could you walk or bike to the store or to school.
 Could you walk between destinations that you drive to.
 If you have two errands too far from your home to walk, but close to each other, drive to one then walk to the other.

-- Consider Having Car-Free Days - For instance, only taking the car to work three days a week rather than five will force you to rationalize business car use more efficiently and give you two uninterrupted days in the office.
+- Consider Having Car-Free Days - For instance, only take the car to work three days a week rather than five.

 - Carpool/Rideshare - If you have a regular commute schedule, carpooling may be a great option for you.
 The trick is finding people that live near you who have similar commute schedules.